AdobeDocs/experience-platform.en/help/sources/tutorials/ui/update-dataflows.md

 ![dataflow-detail](../../images/tutorials/update-dataflows/dataflow-detail.png)

-The **[!UICONTROL Review]** step appears, allowing you to review your new dataflow before it is updated.
+The **[!UICONTROL Review]** step appears, allowing you to review your dataflow before it is updated.

 Once you have reviewed your dataflow, select **[!UICONTROL Finish]** and allow some time for the dataflow with the new mapping sets to be created.